aischlena/mlinvitrotox-tutorial/README.md

 ## B. Getting started

-TODO the SIRIUS data and the models still need to be added somehow
+TODO the SIRIUS data and the models still need to be added

+In its current form, MLinvitroTox can only be used from a terminal as a command line interface.

-Open a terminal and move to a folder
+Open a terminal and move to the folder in which you would like to work.

 ```
-cd move/to/folder
+cd move/to/work/folder
 ```

 Clone the repository